Why PPE is the Last Line of Defense

 Elimination is the process of removing hazards entirely from the workplace and is considered the most effective way to protect workers from injury as the hazards are no longer present.

 Hazards may be eliminated by altering where or how the task is done.
 When considering this option, ask yourself: can my workers perform this task more safely?
-For example:

 • Redesigning how a work task is done such as moving a task to ground level to eliminate a fall hazard